Master369963/Restaurant_list2.0/README.md

 * Executing program

 There are 2 way to execute this progarm:
-1. If you'd like to run in the **development mode**, you need to install nodemon in your terminal first.
+>1.
+If you'd like to run in the **development mode**, you need to install nodemon in your terminal first.
 ```
 npm install -g nodemon
 ```
-Then use the follwing code to excute
+>>Then use the follwing code to excute
 ```
 npm rum dev
 ```

-2. If you'd like to run in the **prodction mode**, directly use command line below to execute the program
+>2.
+If you'd like to run in the **prodction mode**, directly use command line below to execute the program
 ```
 npm run start
 ```